Sergeus/Sergeus.github.io/_drafts/MunchlaxSelfdestructPt2.md

 inline_title: true
 ---

-This is the second part of my discussion of Munchlax and Self-destruct.
-You'll want to read last week's blog before this one, where I talk about *how* Munchlax learns Self-destruct and why this particular edge case was one of the main inspirations for starting this blog in the first place.
+This is the second part of my discussion of [Munchlax](https://www.serebii.net/pokedex-sm/446.shtml) and [Self-destruct](https://www.serebii.net/attackdex-sm/self-destruct.shtml).
+You'll want to read [last week's blog post]({% post_url 2018-02-11-MunchlaxSelfdestruct %}) before this one.
+There I talk about *how* Munchlax learns Self-destruct and why this particular edge case was one of the main inspirations for starting this blog in the first place.

 I've mentioned before that some of the edge cases I find are things that are difficult or unusual to represent from a data structure point of view and others are simple data wise, but really complicated for players to actually do.
 As a demonstration of the lengths one can have to go to for the "complicated for players" angle, this week I'll be taking you through the process of actually breeding a Munchlax that knows Self-destruct in Ultra Moon.